 6. Record results for the relevant expectations

-• Output: "Input with aria-invalid="true", text field, invalid data, double tap to edit"
+• Output: "Input with aria-invalid="true", text field, invalid date, example error text, double tap to edit"

 VoiceOver (macOS)Safarinone